TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 This mod changes the damage values of a large number of weapons (almost all legendary weapons), as many feel unusable after a certain point (I'm looking at you, Lucian's Call).

 This WILL affect game balance significantly, but will also make previously useless weapons feel good and takedown weapons feel powerful.
-Very powerful.
+Very, very powerful.

 You can find a table with the values I'm adjusting below: https://docs.google.com/spreadsheets/d/1zrFLIIbHIA9CVrRWtymLQw-GrR0Vt7IgIok5gHRA8Lo/edit?usp=sharing